-The attached Arborist Report and Tree Protection and Removal Plan indicates that there are nine Western Red Cedars and one Giant Sequoia on the site, all of which will be retained and protected.
-In addition, there is a Blue Atlas Cedar along the boundary of the Phase I development that will be protected.
-There are no significant Oregon Oak trees on the site, and no trees will be removed within the setback areas.
-Since the proposed tree removal does not exceed 75%, no mitigation trees are proposed in the attached Planting Plan (see Exhibit 4).
+The attached Arborist Report and Tree Protection and Removal Plan indicates that there are a total of 14 nonexempt trees on Parcel 1.
+The applicant is proposing to retain 10 non-exempt trees, including 9 Western Red Cedars along the western boundary, and 1 Giant Sequoia in the northeast corner of the site.
+The 4 trees proposed for removal are not located within setback areas, and there are no significant Oregon Oak trees on the site.
+Since the proposed tree removal does not exceed 75% of the existing trees, no mitigation trees are proposed in the attached Planting Plan (see Exhibit 4).

 - (e) Screening standards.
 Unless otherwise provided under the UDC, where screening is required in the form of a fence, wall, or landscaping, it shall conform to the following standards: - (1) Height.
 Fences and walls shall be a minimum of six feet in height.
-Landscaping shall be of a species that will attain a height of at least six feet within three years after planting. - (2) Opacity.
+Landscaping shall be of a species that will attain a height of at least six feet within three years after planting.

+- (2) Opacity.
 Screening shall be sight-obscuring.
 Fences, walls, and landscaping shall be at least 75 percent opaque when viewed from any angle at a point 25 feet away from the fence, wall, or landscaping.
 Landscaping shall be of an evergreen species that will attain required opacity within three years after planting. - (3) Maintenance.
 Fences and walls shall be maintained in safe condition, and shall be maintained as opaque.
 Landscaping shall be replaced within six months after dying or becoming diseased to the point that required opacity can no longer be maintained.

-The required landscaping along the west property line needs to meet Type C standards.
-The Planting Plan indicates that the retention of the Westen Red Cedars and installation of Texas Japanese Privet shrubs will provide Type C screening along the western boundary of the site (see Exhibit 4).
+The required landscaping along the west property line of Parcel 1 needs to meet Type C standards.
+The Planting Plan indicates that the retention of the Westen Red Cedars and installation of Texas Japanese Privet shrubs will provide Type C screening along the western boundary of the development site (see Exhibit 4).
 All other property lines provide Type A landscaping, which does not include a screening requirement.